Optical conductivity of bilayer dice lattices: Summary

-The inter-band conductivity in the effective model of the hub-aligned $AB-BA-CC$ stacking relies only on the transitions involving low- and high-energy dispersive bands but omitting the intermediate band and is well-described by a two-band particle-hole asymmetric semi-Dirac model; see Sec.~\ref{sec:Conductivity-hub}.
-Depending on the Fermi energy $\mu$, the inter-band conductivity reveals an activation behavior without ($\mu<g$) or with a plateau-like ($\mu>g$) feature; see Figs.~\ref{fig:Conductivity-hub-sigma-xx-yy} and \ref{fig:Conductivity-hub-sigma-xx-yy-effective-TB}(a).
-Unlike the aligned stacking, the optical conductivities in the tight-binding and effective models are noticeably distinct; see Fig.~\ref{fig:Conductivity-hub-sigma-xx-yy-effective-TB}.
-This is explained by contributions from both band-crossing points and other parts of the energy spectrum away from the points.
-The results for the broader range of Fermi energies and frequencies reveal a rich structure with a few peaks that can be attributed to the contribution of the states near the $M$ point of the Brillouin zone.
+In the case of the hub-aligned $AB-BA-CC$ stacking, the band-crossing point plays an important albeit not the dominant role.
+The corresponding effective model relies only on the transitions involving low- and high-energy dispersive bands but omits the intermediate band; it is well-described by a two-band particle-hole-asymmetric semi-Dirac model.
+The effective model is able to describe the activation behavior but does not reproduce the shape of the optical conductivity profile well; see Fig.~\ref{fig:Conductivity-hub-sigma-xx-yy-effective-TB}.
+This discrepancy is explained by contributions from both band-crossing points and other parts of the energy spectrum away from the points.
+The results for the broader range of Fermi energies and coupling constants reveal a rich structure with a few peaks that can be attributed to the extrema near the $M$ point of the Brillouin zone.
+The corresponding dependencies are shown in Figs.~\ref{fig:Conductivity-hub-TB-full} and \ref{fig:Conductivity-hub-TB-mu-g}, and can be used to identify the local extrema in the dispersion relation that are responsible for the peaks.

-In the case of the mixed $AA-BC-CB$ stacking, the intermediate band also plays no role in the effective model of the inter-band conductivity allowing us to use a two-band model corresponding to tilted Dirac fermions, see Eq.~(\ref{Conductivity-mixed-Heff-2x2}).
-This model captures some of the properties of the tight-binding one, e.g., the activation behavior, see Fig.~\ref{fig:Conductivity-mixed-sigma-xx-yy-effective-TB}.
-Other features in the inter-band conductivity originate from the transitions between the parts of the energy spectrum away from the band-crossing points, see Fig.~\ref{fig:Conductivity-mixed-TB-full}.
-In this case, the peaks of the optical conductivity can be identified with the transitions between local extrema including those in the vicinity of the $M$ point.
+The band-crossing point plays an even less profound role in the mixed $AA-BC-CB$ stacking; see Sec.~\ref{sec:Conductivity-mixed}.
+This is evident from comparing the interband conductivity obtained in the effective and tight-binding models in Fig.~\ref{fig:Conductivity-mixed-sigma-xx-yy-effective-TB}.
+In the former, the intermediate band also plays no role allowing us to use a two-band model corresponding to tilted Dirac fermions.
+Other features in the interband conductivity originate from the transitions between the parts of the energy spectrum away from the band-crossing points; see Fig.~\ref{fig:Conductivity-mixed-TB-full}.
+The peaks of the optical conductivity can be identified with the transitions between local extrema including those in the vicinity of the $M$ point.
+As is clear from Fig.~\ref{fig:Conductivity-mixed-TB-full}, all bands may contribute to the optical conductivity leading to an intricate profile with several peaks; see also Fig.~\ref{fig:Conductivity-mixed-TB-contributions}.